Understanding solar power for your home

 How does solar power work in my home?

-There are two primary solar energy technologies used in Australian households: solar thermal and solar photovoltaic (PV).
+There are two primary solar energy systems used in Australian households: solar thermal and solar photovoltaic (PV).

 Solar thermal